dcblack/sc-platform/README.md

 - `report.h` is provided to simplify message reporting.
 See `report.h` comments for more information.
-- `config.h` and `config.cpp` provide a generalized configuration mechanism that may be used to configure memory maps and other features.
+- `configuration.h` and `configuration.cpp` provide a generalized configuration mechanism that used to configure memory maps and other features.
-- `proxy.h` and `proxy.cpp` supply a proxy for modules that do not have `config` built in.
+- `proxy.h` and `proxy.cpp` supply a proxy for modules that do not have `Configuration` built in.

 # <a name="HowTo"></a>Instructions for Building